We may have pacific yew bows in stock, please email for more info.

 place in the world but not in the making of our bows.

-Pacific Yew is the wood used.
+Pacific Yew is the wood used for many of our bows.
 This is high elevation yew from the

 ideal habitat in British Columbia, it is carefully chosen, harvested

-and seasoned by the bowyer.
+and seasoned by the bowyer or purchased from local first nations.
 Yew has ancient roots in traditional

 archery for thousands of years.
 It was the bow wood that